| |

 The

 Last Treasure Ellsworth and his father left the family home of Smiths Mill when Ellsworth was very young.
 For years they have moved from place to place.
 When Ellsworth receives his 13th birthday card from Smiths Mill, begging him to come and help, he knows he must go.
 He remembers the stories his father has told him... the family...the nine identical houses built between 1853 and 1880...the three treasures hidden by John Matthew Smith...the people who discovered the first two treasures when times were rough...the Sward.
 He is determined to be the one to find the last treasure, but he does not know that he won't be able to do it by himself.
 Who will help him?
 Is there a real treasure?
 Will the ghost of John Matthew Smith be able to bring the family back together?
-Research Links for The Last Treasure Black History Interactive Treasure Hunt U.S. History of the 1930's Treasure Hunt Animals of the World Treasure Hunt Literary Connections: Key
+Literary Connections for The Last Treasure Civil War Literature and Internet Sites The Lost Treasure of Tuckernuck The Expeditioners (language alert) Key

 A